AbelCoplet/CAGtrueKV/README.md

    - It then loads the pre-computed state from the selected `.llama_cache` file (`llm.load_state(...)`)
    - Your query is tokenized and processed (`llm.eval(query_tokens)` or `llm.create_completion(...)`).
 Since the document context is already in the model's state via the cache, only the query needs processing, making responses much faster

-3. **Warm-Up Mode**:
+3. **Warm-Up Mode & Cache Behavior**:
-   - When you click "Warm Up Cache", the model and cache are loaded into memory and kept there
+   - When you click "Warm Up Cache", the model and cache are loaded into memory and kept there.
-   - All subsequent queries are processed using this already-loaded state
-   - This provides near-instantaneous responses as no loading is required between queries
+   - The selected **Cache Behavior** mode determines how the state is handled for subsequent queries:
+     - **Standard**: State evolves with the conversation.
+     - **Fresh Context (Reload Before Query)**: Original state is reloaded from disk *before* processing the query, ensuring a clean slate for the response generation.
+     - **Fresh Context (Reload After Query)**: Query is processed using the current state, and the original state is reloaded *after* the response is generated, preparing for the next query.

 ### Directory Structure